-While the pillars of healthcare are certainly doctors, clinicians and nurses, at least in the developed world, biomedical engineers are widely recognised as being the cornerstone of any medical facility with high technology diagnostic and therapeutic equipment and devices.
-The scarcity of accessible quality healthcare in Africa is inextricably linked not only with the lack of resources, but also with the lack of adequately trained biomedical engineers [2].
+Indeed, the scarcity of accessible quality healthcare in Africa is inextricably linked not only with the lack of resources, but also with the lack of adequately trained biomedical engineers [2].
 Excluding South Africa, apart from few singular initiatives (in Nigeria and Ghana), no university in sub-Saharan Africa offers a fully-fledged Biomedical Engineering graduate and post-graduate programme [3].

-While several reasons can be identified, certainly the most important is the absence of a clear common understanding of BioMedical Engineering (BME) as a field of study both in higher education as well as in the medical sector.
-While there are a number of technical level clinical and biomedical engineering courses scattered through sub-Saharan Africa, their quality and content are often questionable [4].
+Several reasons for this can be identified, but one of the most important is the absence of a clear common understanding of BioMedical Engineering (BME) as a field of study both in higher education as well as in the medical sector.
+Although there are a number of technical level clinical and biomedical engineering courses scattered through sub-Saharan Africa, their quality and content are often questionable [4].
 Moreover, medical equipment does not have common standards or operating protocols; indeed in most developed countries, hospitals and clinics have very expensive maintenance contracts with manufacturers who train their own specialized technicians [3].
 As a result, the medical device industry in Africa is largely absent and there is an over reliance on foreign companies to repair and design biomedical instrumentation, and resolve technical problems.
 Very often developed countries donate machines to African hospitals and clinics.
-While this is an honourable act, the machines usually end up being abandoned when they stop working due to lack of maintenance [5], [6].
+While this is an honourable act, the machines usually end up being abandoned when they stop working due to lack of adequate maintenance [5] [6].

-The experience of one of the authors in the ASIALINK project, "Development of Core Competencies in the areas of Biomedical and Clinical Engineering in the Philippines and Indonesia 2005-2008" [7], [8] has shown us that long term and sustainable improvements can only come through i) recognition on the part of policy makers, of the importance of on loco trained experts capable of managing and repairing biomedical equipment and ii) development of expert skills through individualized programmes that cater to the specific social, cultural and technological needs of a region.
+The experience of one of the authors in the ASIALINK project, "Development of Core Competencies in the areas of Biomedical and Clinical Engineering in the Philippines and Indonesia 2005-2008" [7] [8] has shown us that long term and sustainable improvements can only come through i) recognition on the part of policy makers, of the importance of in loco trained experts capable of managing and repairing biomedical equipment and ii) development of expert skills through individualized programmes that cater to the specific social, cultural and technological needs of a region.
 These are the two keys to a sustainable and efficient health care system.